 There is a lightness in my step and in my heart because the light of this person resonates with the exploratory nature of me.

-I want to reach out across the divide and hold hands, physically touching that which has touch my heart, my spirit, my soul.
+I want to reach out across the divide and hold hands, physically touching that which has touched my heart, my spirit, my soul.

 The human heart is capable of holding and experiencing multiple flows: friend, parent, child, partner, lover.

 When I meet someone, I stand in the possibility of all of these flows with my heart and I ask: